Bunaken - North Sulawesi

 This site has huge pieces of beautiful hard Corals with sandy patches and pebbles.

-metres and more.
-Visibility can be up to 25 metres and most of the time the currents are strong, which makes this an advanced dive
+Visibility can be up to 25 metres and most of the time the currents are strong, which makes this an advanced dive site.

 Strong current means bigger stuff like Napoleon Wrasses, Bumphead Parrotfishes, Groupers, Emperors and Sharks.